-Given: A line and a point P that does not on the line.
+Given: A line and a point P that does not lie on the line.

-- Let the two points be A and B. Adjust the compass to a particular radius and cut two arcs keeping the compass at points A and B respectively on the other side of the line opposite to point P.
+- Let the two points be A and B. Adjust the compass to a particular radius greater than half the length of the line segment AB and cut two arcs keeping the compass at points A and B respectively on the other side of the line opposite to point P.

-- Let the point where the two arcs meet be called as Q as shown in the figure.
+- Let the point where the two arcs meet be Q as shown in the figure.